sporniket/reste-mignon/README.md

 #### extension-cpu-68k-plcc68--v1.0.0-beta.1

 First beta implemantion of the extension board holding the CPU in a PLCC68 package.
-This implements the [extansion port for CPU and Blitter](README-extension-port-cpu-and-blitter.md)
+This implements the [extension port for CPU and Blitter](README-extension-port-cpu-and-blitter.md)

 #### mk0-0.1-schematic / 2022-06-08